FluxionNetwork/fluxion/README.md

 Be sure to check out the [Changelog] (https://github.com/deltaxflux/fluxion)

 ## :octocat: How to contribute
 All contributions are welcome, from code to documentation, to graphics, to design suggestions, to bug reports.
-Please use GitHub to its fullest-- contribute Pull Requests, contribute tutorials or other wiki content-- whatever you have to offer, we can use it!
+Please use GitHub to its fullest-- submit pull requests, contribute tutorials or other wiki content-- whatever you have to offer, we can use it!
 ## Chat
 [Invite] (https://discordapp.com/invite/0i2gj5uQ6RH9XYx5)